How One Dental Practice Is Losing $500,000 a Year Without Knowing It

 Broken appointments were not the only issue.
 The next question explored a different area: were new patients who were scheduled actually coming in?

 The answer was a new patient show rate of 64 percent.
-For a well-run practice, the industry benchmark is 80 to 85 percent.
+For a well-run practice, the industry benchmark is 80-85%.
 This practice was falling short by more than 20 points.

 The Total